Learning Futures are involved in many exciting projects across Western. We have included a snapshot of these below.

 - The Quality Matters (QM) rubric is applied to provide a quantified benchmark for our own online development work.

-The Digital Futures Team are leading adaptive learning initiatives in domains of readiness for university study.
+The team is leading adaptive learning initiatives in domains of readiness for university study.
 Students, particularly first in family, newly arrived and non-native speakers, often struggle with basic literacies and have the added cognitive and emotional load of trying to understand a new environment and in many cases a new country.
-DFT are piloting an adaptive, user-friendly, intrinsically motivating, bespoke platform in collaboration with Library literacy staff to enhance student literacies with a planned extension to numeracy.
+We are piloting an adaptive, user-friendly, intrinsically motivating, bespoke platform in collaboration with Library literacy staff to enhance student literacies with a planned extension to numeracy.

 Cortex - The new vUWS template